chris-creditdesign/nature-herd-immunity-data/README.md

 # Data preparation for *Nature* Herd Immunity news feature

-The repo contains exploratory data analysis for a *Nature* news feature on herd immunity from COVID-19.
+This repo contains exploratory data analysis for a *Nature* news feature on herd immunity from COVID-19.

 [`nature-herd-immunity-v1.ipynb`](nature-herd-immunity-v1.ipynb) Uses R and ggplot2.